nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.

-We have two types of tests:
+There are two types of tests:

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
 They include,
-   1. _Unit tests_ targeting the lowest level methods/classes. <br>
+   * _Unit tests_ targeting the lowest level methods/classes. <br>
       e.g. `seedu.address.commons.UrlUtilTest`
-   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+   * _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. `seedu.address.storage.StorageManagerTest`
-   3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+   * Hybrids of unit and integration tests.
+These test are checking multiple code units as well as how they are connected together.<br>
       e.g. `seedu.address.logic.LogicManagerTest`

 #### Headless GUI Testing